JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 2. There is a `.nfsms` that installs the performance of all cars instantly.

-3. And finally there is a folder that says `Optionals` that are just added and another that says `Cameras` which is the camera configuration that I use to play the game I put them there in case you want to try them :)
+3. Finally, there is a folder called `Optionals` in which there are several scripts for general use (I mean by general use any nfs carbon with or without mods) or specific for certain mods and several camera presets.

-### 👣 Steps
+### ⚙️ How do I install it?

 **Choose Installation Method**:

-- All in One: With `Ovgi` or `Vlted`, go to the `File` section, after `Import`, select the `ModScript` option and select the `All in 1.nfsms` file, after that a box will appear with the `Install` button, when finished go back to `File` and press `Save` and that's it!
+- All in 1: With `Ovgi` or `Vlted` go to the `File` section, after `Import` select the `ModScript` option and select the `All in 1.nfsms` file, after that a box will appear with the `Install` button and several options, select the corresponding ones for example: for the `Improvement Mod V2` mod select the tool used at that moment and the option to install it also on the add-on cars (same applies to the other options inside the installer and the other scripts like `Optionals` for example), when you finish go back to `File` and press `Save` and that's it!

 - Manual Selection: Individual `.nfsms` files for each vanilla car and some with exclusive bodykits from `Cabon Battle Royale` and `Improvement Mod V2`, the installation as in `All in 1`.